stablekernel/aqueduct/docs/docs/tut/executing-queries.md

 (In the future, we'll allow this information to be passed from a configuration file.
 But for now, we'll do it manually.)

 A `ManagedDataModel` is initialized with its named constructor `fromCurrentMirrorSystem`.
 This constructor uses reflection to find every `ManagedObject<T>` subclass in your application and compile a data model from them.
-(This is why it is important to export managed objects the way it was done in the previous section.)

 The persistent store is a specific implementation of a persistent store, `PostgreSQLPersistentStore`.
 It is initialized with information necessary to connect to a database.
 A `ManagedContext` simply ties those two things together.